HartharnSam/ISWLabToolkit/README.md

 ## Files:
 - /Cameras *This directory should contain files needed for camera operation in DigiFlow.
 More detailed README within*
 - /DigiFlow_read *This directory should contain files needed for reading & processing DigiFlow data in MATLAB.
 More detailed README within*
 - /DJLES *DJL Solver for MATLAB.
-Submodule only - so links directly to the github repository.*
+Submodule only - so links directly to the GitHub repository.*
 - /Probes *More detailed README within*
-	- /Probe Drivers *This directory should contain files needed for operating the probes using the arduino software.
+	- /Probe Drivers *This directory should contain files needed for operating the probes using the arduino software.*
-	- Main directory contains files needed for processing probe data in MATLAB
+	- ./ *Main directory contains files needed for processing probe data in MATLAB*
 - `calc_DJL.m` *Calculates a DJL wave to match a given lab setup (e.g. actual densities, layer depths & wave amplitude)*
 - `calc_kdv.m` *Same as calc_DJL but for a kdv wave*
 - `Camera_parallelisation.m` *helps in the task of parallelising the cameras to the tank*